konradsopala/devrel-notebook/DeveloperEvangelism/DeveloperEvangelism.md

   - attending events and meetups
   - hosting office hours

+ Developer evangelism is usally covering failures of product.

 ### Intro

 - **Developer evangelism is the purest form of sales done right**